On the Concentration of the Minimizers of Empirical Risks: Introduction

 is available for some $\beta > 0$ and $\tau > 0$, the concentration of $\vartheta(\hphi,\phi_*)$ can be derived using the results of the two previous paragraphs.
 A direct combination of \eqref{eq:intro_growth} and \eqref{eq:thm_improved_uniform_stability} in the example of barycenters in a compact and convex $\Omega \subset \R^d$ would give

 with high probability $1 - \delta$.
-Assuming for example that the random variables $X \sim \mu$ are sub-Gaussian with variance proxy $\|X\|_{\psi_2}$ (see Preliminaries section or \cite{vershynin2018high}), their concentration property would instead lead to
+Assuming for example that the random variables $X \sim \mu$ are sub-Gaussian with variance proxy $\|X\|_{\psi_2}$, see Preliminaries section or \citep{vershynin2018high}, their concentration property would instead lead to

-with high probability $1 - \delta$ and some universal constant $c > 0$ \cite{jin2019short}.
+with high probability $1 - \delta$ and some universal constant $c > 0$ \citep{jin2019short}.
 The rate in $n^{-1}$ in \eqref{eq:optimal_rate_barycenter} is called \emph{parametric}.
-Even if the stability of the empirical minimizer can be shown to be $\epsilon = O(n^{-1})$, the sampling error in $\sqrt{n^{-1} \log(2\delta^{-1})}$ would slow down the rate nevertheless.
+Even if the stability of the empirical minimizer can be shown to be $\epsilon = O(n^{-1})$, the sampling error in $\sqrt{n^{-1} \log(\delta^{-1})}$ would slow down the rate nevertheless.
 The same slow rate is obtained with the uniform convergence \eqref{eq:generic_bound_uniform_cv}.

-This gap is known in the literature \cite{shalev2009stochastic,shalev2010learnability,klochkov2021stability} and is due to the fact that uniform convergence and stability techniques do not incorporate any structure of the problem.
-In particular, the behavior of $\JJ$ around its minimizers can be leveraged to obtain faster concentration rates on the estimation error.
-When the cost function $l$ is strongly convex and Lipschitz, the uniform stability is know to behave as $\epsilon = O(n^{-1})$ \cite{shalev2010learnability}.
-Yet necessary, this improvement is still vain since the rate in \eqref{eq:thm_improved_uniform_stability} would now be controlled by the sampling error in $\sqrt{n^{-1} \log(2\delta^{-1})}$.
-In \cite{shalev2009stochastic} the authors asked if a bound on the estimation error for strongly convex and Lipschitz $l$ with rate in $O(n^{-1})$ is possible.
-Ten years latter, this question was answered positively in \cite{klochkov2021stability} using an intricate decomposition of the estimation error and an extension of the McDiarmid's inequality so that \eqref{eq:thm_improved_uniform_stability} becomes in this case
+This gap is known in the literature \citep[see][]{shalev2009stochastic,shalev2010learnability,klochkov2021stability} and is due to the fact that uniform convergence and stability techniques do not incorporate any structure of the problem.
+In particular, the behavior of $\JJ$ around its minimizers can be leveraged, such as \eqref{eq:intro_growth}, to obtain faster concentration rates on the estimation error.
+When the cost function $l$ is strongly convex and Lipschitz, the uniform stability is know to behave as $\epsilon = O(n^{-1})$ \citep[see][]{shalev2010learnability}.
+Yet necessary, this improvement is still vain since the rate in \eqref{eq:thm_improved_uniform_stability} would now be controlled by the sampling error in $\sqrt{n^{-1} \log(\delta^{-1})}$. \cite{shalev2009stochastic} asked if a bound on the estimation error for strongly convex and Lipschitz $l$ with rate in $O(n^{-1})$ is possible.
+Ten years later, this question was answered positively by \cite{klochkov2021stability} using an intricate decomposition of the estimation error and an extension of the McDiarmid's inequality so that \eqref{eq:thm_improved_uniform_stability} becomes in this case